-COVID-19 booster drive is faltering in the U.S.
+COVID-19 booster drive is faltering in the US

 “At this point, we need to focus on prevention of serious illness at the onset of symptoms rather than creating a new shot every six weeks and more divisive mandates,” he said.

-AP writer Mike Stobbe in New York contributed to this report.
+AP writers Mead Gruver in Fort Collins, Colorado; Wilson Ring in Montpelier, Vermont; and Mike Stobbe in New York contributed to this report.